opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 They must be fully qualified with their template name.
 It means that the name of the metadata must be prefixed by its template name followed by a dot: `<template_name>.<metadata_name>`
 For basic metadata, this prefix is optionnal.

-The list of metadata and their types for a domain can be obtained with the metadata [metadata API](#metadata-templates-for-a-specific-type)
+The list of metadata and their types for a domain can be obtained with the [metadata API](#metadata-templates-for-a-specific-type)

 ## Search datasets